vinhngx/aiperf/docs/cli_options.md

 ```
 ╭─ Input ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ EXTRA-INPUTS --extra-inputs                                    Provide additional inputs to include with every request.
 Inputs should be in an 'input_name:value' format.             │
-│                                                                Alternatively, a string representing a json formatted dict can be provided. [default: []]                              │
+│                                                                Alternatively, a string representing a json formatted dictionary can be provided. [default: []]                              │
 │ HEADER --header                                            -H  Adds a custom header to the requests.
 Headers must be specified as 'Header:Value' pairs.
 Alternatively, a string       │
-│                                                                representing a json formatted dict can be provided. [default: []]                                                      │
+│                                                                representing a json formatted dictionary can be provided. [default: []]                                                      │
 │ INPUT-FILE --input-file                                        The file or directory path that contains the dataset to use for profiling.
 This parameter is used in conjunction with  │
 │                                                                the custom_dataset_type parameter to support different types of user provided datasets.                                │
 │ FIXED-SCHEDULE --fixed-schedule                                Specifies to run a fixed schedule of requests.
 This is normally inferred from the --input-file parameter, but can be   │